Haskell University imparts skills, culture to ensure world-class solutions

 Learning and Development is that force multiplier.

-“All of these extremely talented individuals are contributing in significant ways to how the company is performing and growing,” said Brooke Jones-Chinetti, Director of Learning and Team Member Engagement.
+“All of these extremely talented individuals are contributing in significant ways to how the company is performing and growing,” said Brooke Jones-Chinetti, Vice President of Talent Management.
 “This investment is critical, as we are in the people business.”

-Haskell’s executive leadership committed to significant investment in the formation of its Learning, Development & Engagement (LD&E) department.
+Haskell’s executive leadership committed to significant investment in the formation of its Learning & Development (L&D) department.
 Subsequently, the team added trainers and instructional designers to organize and construct the Learning and Development side of the ampersand.

 It also put in place a state-of-the-art learning management system to house Haskell University that offers more than 2,000 courses to satisfy the continuing education needs of Architects, Engineers, Surveyors, Designers, Contractors and related licensed professionals.
 Haskell currently employs more than 750 professionals who hold one or more of a total of 1,750 licenses and certifications.